The Footsteps of Jesus

 our substitute dying in our stead, giving Himself for us as an

-purity that we are to aspire after conformity to Him.
-Those who have
+are to aspire after conformity to Him.
+Those who have hope in Him as their

-hope in Him as their surety, are to purify themselves even as He is pure.
+substitute — are to purify themselves even as He is pure.

-To be in Christ by a mere outward name will avail us
+To be in Christ by a mere outward name, will avail us

-after the Spirit.
+flesh — but after the Spirit.

 What then, reader, should be your petition, and what